dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 minds have been enriched by these experiences who have managed to survive are invaluable, regardless of whether the conditions they've experienced were tolerable, ethical, or rationally founded.
-If they've survived metempsychosis or some kind of baptism by fire and their mind miraculously functions, that person is incredibly valuable to society.
+If they've survived metempsychosis or some kind of baptism by fire AND their mind miraculously functions, that person is incredibly valuable to society.

 <a name="and-if-you-gaze-long-into-an-abyss" />